Congo Women Arise: Memphis Conference joins with two other United Methodist conferences to support East Congo women's center

 The Memphis Conference, along with the Tennessee and California-Pacific Conferences of The United Methodist Church, are partnering with the East Congo Episcopal Area of The United Methodist Church for Congo Women Arise – an initiative to address the needs of rape survivors in a location often called the “rape capital of the world.”

-The 2017 Memphis Annual Conference is June 4-6 in Collierville, Tennessee.
-Offerings received during the evening service on Sunday, June 4, and the morning and evening services on Monday, June 5, will be for Congo Women Arise.
+The 2018 Memphis Annual Conference is June 3-5 in Paducah, Kentucky.
+Offerings received during the evening service on Sunday, June 3, will be for Congo Women Arise.

 In Congolese culture in central Africa, women are the foundation of the family, church and village.
 These women are targeted and used as pawns in the war raging in the region.
 In an attempt to disjoint families and communities, their aggressors leave them as victims of physical, sexual, psychological, social and domestic problems.